kaloyan-raev/eclipse-license-management-tools/README.md

 The license key is a Java Properties file with the following properties:

 * Id - A decimal number indentifier of the license key.
 It is supposed to be unique per issuer.
 * Issuer - Who issued this license file.
-It could be the product vendor itself, or it could be a 3rd party license issuer.
+It may be the product vendor itself, or it may be a 3rd party license issuer.
 * Type - The license type: Evaluation|Commercial|Subscription|Perpetual|Custom.
-* ExpirationDate - A date with format YYYY-MM-DD.
+* ExpirationDate - A date in YYYY-MM-DD format.
-* ConcurrentUsers - The number of concurrent users at the same time.
+* ConcurrentUsers - The number of concurrent users using the same license key at the same time.
 * ProductId - The product UUID.
 It must be universally unique.
 * ProductName - The product display name.
 * ProductVendor - The product vendor name.
 * ProductVersions - The versions of the product, which this license key is valid for.
-It could be a single version (e.g. 1.0), a list of versions (e.g. 1.0,1.1,2.0) or a version range (e.g. [1.0,2.0))
+It must be a version range like [1.0,2.0).
 * CustomerId - A decimal number identifier for the customer.
 It is supposed to be unique per issuer.
 * CustomerName - The customer display name.
 * Signature - Base64-encoded String representation of the DSA signature of the license key file content.
 Before calculating the signature, the content is first normalized by sorting all properties and removing the Signature property if one already exists.

 It is allowed to have product-specific properties.

 Before distributing the license key to a user, it must be signed with the private key for the licensed product.
-This can be done by using the SignLicense helper tool.
+This can be done by using the [SignLicense](signature/src/signature/SignLicense.java) helper tool.